-Lync — provides the OPN configuration that parses UCCAPI logs from the Lync client application.
+LYNC — provides the OPN configuration that parses UCCAPI logs from the Lync client application.

-SambaSysLog — provides the OPN configuration that parses text logs generated on Samba Linux machines.
+SambaSysLog — provides the OPN configuration that parses SambaSysLog text logs generated for Unix and Linux machines.

 SCCM — provides the OPN configuration that parses System Center logs.

 SQLServerError — provides the OPN configuration that parses SQL Server error logs.